nashville-software-school/server-side-python-curriculum/book-2-django/chapters/DD_DJANGO_URLS.md

 ## URLs and DefaultRouter

 The `DefaultRouter` class is incredibly powerful.
-The downside to powerful tools is frameworks is that they are often highly abstract and mysterious to beginners.
+The downside to powerful tools is that they are often highly abstract and mysterious to beginners.
 This is one of those cases.

 Open your `urls.py` module and you will see the following code, as well as other code.
 The relevant code is shown below.